chauhanr/linux-system-programming/processes/timer-clock.md

 * In order to cancel all timers we can call alarm(0)
 * After alarm() expires there is a SIGALRM signal that is emitted.

+## Schedulig and Accuracy of Timers
+Depending on system load and scheduling of processes, a process my not schduled to run until some short time after actual expiration of the timer.
+Interval timers are not subject to creeping errors.
+Although the timeval structure supports time defintion upto the milli second precision, but the accuracy of the timer signal is dependent on the software clock.
+If the clock does not support the granularity of the time set then the timeval is rounded off to the next value. for example a timeval of 19100 micrseconds will genrally be rounded to 20000 ms.

+**High resoultion timers**
+Starting from Kernel 2.6.21 the dependency of the timer on the kernel jiffy has been removed.
+The timer can be as accurate as the time accuracy of the underlying hardware.